Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Introduction

-A priori, the necessary inequalities of Theorem \ref{theorem:lazarsfeldMukaiSheavesAreStable} may never apply.
-To this end, we show if $\mathscr{L}$ is a torsion-free sheaf of rank $1$ then $h^{0}(\mathscr{L}(k))$ satisfies the above assumptions for $k\gg 0$ (Corollary \ref{corollary:assymptoticVersion}).
-Furthermore, in this case, we can obtain an effective lower bound on $k$ (Remark \ref{remark:howToGetExplicitBound}).
+A priori, the necessary inequalities of Theorem \ref{maintheorem} may never apply.
+To this end, Corollary \ref{corollary:assymptoticVersion} shows $h^{0}(\mathscr{L}(k))$ satisfies the desired inequalities for $k\gg 0$.
+Furthermore, in Remark \ref{remark:howToGetExplicitBound} we show how to obtain an effective bound on $k\gg 0$ in terms of topological invariants and the Castelnuovo-Mumford regularity of $\mathscr{L}$.

-The main technical lemma necessary to prove Theorem \ref{theorem:lazarsfeldMukaiSheavesAreStable} is a bound on the number of global sections of a torsion-free, globally-generated sheaf solely in terms of topological invariants of that sheaf.
+The main technical lemma to prove Theorem \ref{maintheorem} is a bound on the number of global sections of a torsion-free, globally generated sheaf solely in terms of topological invariants of that sheaf.
 We believe this bound is of independent interest.

-\begin{proposition*}[\ref{proposition:boundOnSections}] Let $X$ be a smooth, projective variety of dimension $n$ with very ample divisor $H$.
-For ease of notation, let $g$ be the genus of the intersection of $n-1$ general hyperplanes in $|H|$.
-Assume $\mathscr{E}$ is a torsion-free, globally-generated sheaf.
-If $\operatorname{deg}_{H}(\mathscr{E})\leq 2g-2$ then